 You wouldn’t expect to see hoodoos in the middle of Saskatchewan’s pasture lands.

-Located about 75 km from Moose Jaw and Regina on private land is Avonlea Badlands which protects one of the most unique landscapes found in Saskatchewan.
+Located about 75 km from Moose Jaw and Regina on private land is Avonlea Badlands, which protects one of the most unique landscapes found in Saskatchewan.

-The Avonlea Badlands offers scenic views of stone-capped hoodoos and buttes, clear skies and stunning sunsets and you can visit this private land on a guided tour offered by the Avonlea Heritage Museum.
+The Avonlea Badlands offers scenic views of stone-capped hoodoos and buttes, clear skies and stunning sunsets, and you can visit this private land on a guided tour offered by the Avonlea Heritage Museum.

 The tours of these scenic badlands began in 2013 with the goal to protect this beautiful landscape while still allowing thousands of people to have access to it.

-On your 3 km hike to the badlands, you will get to see many native plants including cacti unique to the area.
+On your 3 km hike to the badlands, you will get to see many native plants, including cacti unique to the area.

-Saskatchewan has many unique attractions including sand dunes, crooked trees and Canada’s own Dead Sea.
-Plan a weekend in the area as Avonlea Badlands is located near Castle Butte – a towering sandstone and clay structure.
+Saskatchewan has many unique attractions, including sand dunes, crooked trees and Canada’s own Dead Sea.
+Plan a weekend in the area as Avonlea Badlands is located near Castle Butte, a towering sandstone and clay structure.

 Avonlea Badlands

-What: Spend some time at Avonlea Heritage Museum learning all about life in this area Saskatchewan.
-At The Avonlea Heritage Museum, you can learn about its vast history and the history of the surrounding area.
+What: Spend some time at Avonlea Heritage Museum learning all about life in this area of Saskatchewan.
+At The Avonlea Heritage Museum, you can learn about its vast history and the surrounding area’s history.
 This includes the rich history of Avonlea: pre-history, indigenous history and settlement.
-Book a guided tour to the private Avonlea Badlands which is located 4km outside of the Village of Avonlea.
-See various kinds of badland landforms while learning about the geology, archeology and paleontology of this region.

 When: